-Respect is a two-way street, however, many people are driving recklessly (like idiots).
+Respect is a two-way street, however, how many people are driving recklessly?

 We should respect someone, even those who are mistreating us.
 If we feel indignant and decide the offender has now given us some righteous path to treat them without respect then we are simply ignorant.
 This is a hard battle.
 We feel it's ok to slap the guy that shoved us or scream at the person who hurt our feelings.
 The offense might be the biggest insult and strongest word you can muster in your language, however, it does not greenlight the same disrespect in retaliation.